mercadolibre/pla/README.md

 Pla is a tiny program that sends some load to a web application.
 It's similar to Apache Bench ([ab](http://httpd.apache.org/docs/2.2/programs/ab.html)), but with better availability across different platforms and a less troubling installation experience.

-Pla is originally written by Burcu Dogan and is available on [rakyll/boom](https://github.com/rakyll/boom).
+Pla is originally written rakyll and is available at rakyll/boom.
-Due to some issues like memory consumption and inability to stop an test and get a report and because i wanted it to say plaa I decided to fork it.
+Due to some issues like memory consumption I decided to fork it.

 ## Installation